edap/edap.github.com/_posts/2014-05-10-yotube-api-v3-and-rails-using-the-yourub-gem.md

 ---
 {% include JB/setup %}

-In this post we will use the [yourub](https://github.com/edap/yourub) gem to implement a youtube search page in our rails application.
+In this post we use the [yourub](https://github.com/edap/yourub) gem to implement a youtube search page in our rails application.

 ### Installation
 A youtube developer key is needed, grab one as explained [here](http://www.youtube.com/watch?v=Im69kzhpR3I).
 After that, add `gem 'yourub', '~> 1.0.5'` to the Gemfile and run bundle install.
-Create an app/config/yourub.yml file, and change the developer key value with yours.
+Create an app/config/yourub.yml file, and change the developer_key value with yours.
 {% highlight ruby %}
 yourub_defaults: &yourub_defaults
   developer_key: 'YoUrDevEl0PerKey'